I'm running to serve you in the State House for two more years after my first term and eight years on the Salem City Council.

 Civic and climate education for all our students

 Defending our democracy and ending the Climate Emergency demands better education of our students on these vital subjects.
 Students at every grade level need to receive adequate education on how to be compassionate and involved citizens as they will be the next environmental stewards of our planet.
-As your State Representative I will work to improve civics and climate education in our schools.
+As your State Representative I am working to improve civics and climate education in our schools.

 Climate action to reduce greenhouse gas emissions with creative incentives

 I led the development of a Climate Action for Salem that was recently approved by the City Council.
 My motion set the goal for Salem to cut our emissions in half by 2035 and become a "Net Zero" city by 2050.
 Salem won't achieve this alone.
-That’s why as your State Representative I will work to make the State be our partner in pursuing creative solutions and programs to mandate pollution, promote clean energy and support carbon-free transportation.
+That’s why, as your State Representative, I passed legislation to reduce Oregon’s carbon footprint, protect our communities from pollution, reduce our reliance on plastic, and protect Oregonians from the impacts of climate change.
+I will continue to work to make sure that Oregon is able to meet these goals and address the new issues brought on by the climate crisis.

 More state funding to provide shelter and services to our homeless population

 The #1 concern of Salem residents is addressing the needs of our homeless neighbors.
-Through my work and the effort of my fellow City Councilors, we have been making slow but steady and reliable progress in creating micro-shelter communities, a Navigation Center as well as other shelters and supports.
+Through my work and the effort of my former colleagues on the City Council, we have made slow but steady and reliable progress in creating micro-shelter communities, a Navigation Center, and other shelters and supports.
 We have recently received more help from the State, which is greatly appreciated.
-But we need more.
-The scale of the problem is such that it will take a determined effort from the City, the State, and the County.
-As your State Representative one of my highest priorities will be to continue to secure more aid from the state government to end the homelessness crisis in Salem.
+I voted to help expand this help, including by providing state funding to build more housing and increase the number of beds available in shelters.
+The scale of the problem is still such that it will take a determined effort from the City, the State, and the County.
+As your State Representative, one of my highest priorities is continuing to secure more aid from the state government to end the homelessness crisis in Salem.

 Protecting a woman's right to choose

 I believe every Oregonian should be able to make their own healthcare decisions.
-That's why I will always protect the right to abortion.
-The U.S. Supreme Court has taken away women's reproductive rights at the Federal level, an ominous decision.
+That's why I voted for HB 2002 which will protect reproductive healthcare and ensure that Oregon remains a leader in abortion rights even as The U.S. Supreme Court has taken away women's reproductive rights at the Federal level, an ominous decision.
 I pledge as your State Representative to continue to make Oregon a leader in access to affordable reproductive healthcare.
 It is essential that this encompasses the full spectrum of reproductive healthcare for all women including birth control and abortion.
 I believe the decision to have a child is private, personal and voluntary.
 Oregon must continue to be a safe place where women have control over their bodies and children are supported and cared for.

 Lower the cost of healthcare and prescription drugs

 Oregonians are paying far too much for their healthcare and prescription drugs.
 It is possible to provide more effective healthcare at a lower cost.
-As your State Representative I will support any legislation that provides increasingly affordable health care and prescription drugs to all Oregonians.
+As your State Representative, I support legislation that provides increasingly affordable health care and prescription drugs to all Oregonians.

 Other Important Priorities